 On completion of this course, the student will be able to:

-- A critical knowledge and understanding of the conceptual approaches to the notion of ¿trust¿.
+- a critical knowledge and understanding of the law of trusts;

-- An appreciation of the comparative approach to the study of trusts.
+- an appreciation of the comparative approach to legal study;

 |Graduate Attributes and Skills